mayflower-tech/natuerlich/docs/koestlich-interaction.md

 ## Binding as Koestlich UI to the Hand / Controller

 Binding an interactive UI to the hands of the users can feel very intuitive.
 The following example shows how a Koestlich UI can be bound to the wrist.

-# TBD: say that the user should read the [Input Sources](./input-sources.md) documentation first.
+The example requires to create  and use custom hands.
+Therefore, we recommend to read the [Input Sources](./input-sources.md) documentation first.

 [CodeSandbox](https://codesandbox.io/s/natuerlich-koestlich-bound-5qz2z8?file=/src/app.tsx)